 Do you have a strong advisory team?
+This is an important question in what to do if someone wants to buy your business.
 Smart business owners prefer to use an experienced business transactional attorney, preferably one well versed in tax law.
 You are going to want to know the full tax impact of the sale.
 After all, you will have to pay capital gains taxes, and probably taxes on income classified as ordinary income as well.
 You need to know the net after tax cash flow of the sales price paid (in a lump sum or over time), versus the net after tax cash flow of the business itself.
 Your tax attorney will work closely with your CPA to determine this after tax cash flow.
 Also, because the buyer will likely want to do an asset sale for tax purposes (as opposed to a stock sale for tax purposes), you will want to price certain assets as certain values to minimize your taxes.
 The buyer will want certain concessions to maximize their future depreciation, and thus, their after tax cash flow.
 It can be a delicate balancing act, and this is no venue for amateurs.

 Further, an inexperienced deal lawyer may negotiate hard on terms to “prove value,” which may, in effect, only obstruct the deal.
 If your attorney does not have the right bedside manner, he or she could make the deal go south.
 That is, an inexperienced lawyer could make you hold fast on terms the buyer needs to get the deal done.
 An experienced tax and transactional attorney can also frequently move to a good deal in less time by clearly setting parameters and getting buy-in on early drafts rather than a continuing series of drafts back and forth.
 Choose wisely.